 Section 2.
 The Society may make registration charges at its Society meetings, symposia, conferences, and conventions.
 The registration fee for nonmembers of the IEEE shall be higher than for IEEE members.

 Section 3.
-The Society may raise revenues by other means, such as advertising, shows, request for contributions, sale of publications, and charges for sending our notices to non- Society members, provided such means are consistent with applicable IEEE Constitution and IEEE Bylaws, and do not encroach on revenue fields of prior established Societies or sections.
+The Society may raise revenues by other means, such as advertising, shows, request for contributions, sale of publications, and charges for sending out notices to non- Society members, provided such means are consistent with applicable IEEE Constitution and IEEE Bylaws, and do not encroach on revenue fields of prior established Societies or sections.

 Revenue means not explicitly covered by the IEEE Constitution or IEEE Bylaws must be approved by IEEE before being adopted by the Society.